Minimal Change DiseaseSymptoms, Doctors, Treatments, Advances & More

 Each kidney is made of more than a million units called nephrons, which filter blood and produce urine.

-In minimal change disease, there is damage to the glomeruli.
+Minimal change disease is due to damage to the glomeruli.
 These are the tiny blood vessels inside the nephron where blood is filtered to make urine and waste is removed.
-The disease gets its name because this damage is not visible under a regular microscope.
+The condition gets its name because this damage is not visible under a regular microscope.
 It can only be seen under a very powerful microscope called an electron microscope.

 Minimal change disease is the most common cause of nephrotic syndrome in children.
 It is also seen in adults with nephrotic syndrome, but is less common.

-The cause is unknown, but the disease may occur after or be related to:
+The cause is unknown, but the condition may occur after or be related to:

 - Allergic reactions